 1. Afro-Latino Erasure

-Often the label of “Black” in the United States is given to Black Americans not just as a phenotype but as a culture and a shared Black American history.
-So a Dominican might say “No, I’m not Black, I’m Dominican”.
-As in, “wait don’t erase my Dominican identity, it’s very culturally distinct from Black Americans”.
-Which may be an innocuous response… or not.
+Often the label of “Black” in the United States is given to Black Americans not just as a phenotype, but as a marker of shared culture and history.
+So a Dominican might say “No, I’m not Black, I’m Dominican” to say, “wait don’t erase my Dominican identity, it’s very culturally distinct from Black Americans”.

 3. Poor Education & U.S. Imperialism

 Many of us non-white folks from the Americas genuinely have no clue where we are from.
-I used to ask my grandmother “Where are we from?”
+I used to ask my grandmother, “Where are we from?”
 And she would scratch her head and shrug “I don’t know….
 I suppose Spain at some point since we speak Spanish.”
-She was more preoccupied with survival and working hard, instead of philosophical queries about intangible things she has no control of.
+She was more preoccupied with survival and working hard, instead of philosophical queries about intangible things she cannot control.
 She was pulled out of school at 11 years old to take care of the household in the Dominican countryside.
 How could I expect her to know these things, if she never got the chance to read and learn history?

 And when we tried to set up an improved system of education in the Dominican Republic, the United States invaded us and overthrew our democratically elected President Bosch.

-Also, the United States backed our recent dictators who hunted down and killed progressive educators, students, activists, and other intellectuals.
+Also, the United States backed our two recent dictators (Rafael Trujillo and Joaquin Balaguer).
+Both were notorious for hunting down and killing progressive educators, students, activists, and other intellectuals.
 Such was the murder of progressive journalist Orlando Martinez by dictator Balaguer.
 And of course, the famous Mirabal Sisters by dictator Trujillo.
+So activism and educating about/speaking out against social or racial injustices were unthinkable!
+This dictator culture still lingers.

 The popular books Passing and The Vanishing Half cover this topic quite well.
 They’re about Black American women who can pass for white and decide to shun their Black community in an effort to better their lives and access to resources.

 The same can be applied to Dominicans who deny their Blackness.
 They are coming from a place of trauma and sometimes self-hatred (internalized racism).
 The fear that the blacker they are perceived, the worse they will be treated.
-Or the smaller chance of having a good quality of life.
-Hence, many Dominicans aspire for proximity to whiteness to better their lives in a racist society.
+And the smaller chance of having a good quality of life.
+Hence, many Dominicans, like many underprivileged groups, aspire for proximity to whiteness to better their lives in a racist society.

-All that, plus the European beauty standards of 2022, and anti-blackness becomes ingrained in us through both subtle and overt ways.
+Throw in the European beauty standard, and anti-blackness becomes ingrained in us in both subtle and overt ways.
 Such is the embarrassing and heartbreaking case of Sammy Sosa bleaching his skin

 Efforts to “whiten the population” have been a common political practice in Latin American countries.